 - Wings of Argentus is a rare drop that can only be found in Empowered.
 Increases in Corruption improves the drop rate of this item.

-See the Monolith Timeline Guide for more info on Corruption.
+See the Monolith Beginner Guide for more info on Corruption.

 The Blessings of this Timeline are focused around increasing drop rates of certain items.
 Which one you should choose is dependent upon what kind of items you want to farm.